joe81tx/diffsnap/README.md

 ```

 ## System Scheduler
-diffsnap does not run as a continuous background service.
+`diffsnap` does not run as a continuous background service.
 It relies on an external system scheduler (such as a cron job on FreeBSD or a systemd timer on Linux) to wake it up and trigger execution.

-For diffsnap to evaluate a dataset, the system scheduler must run the binary the minute that matches the dataset's configured interval_minutes.
+For `diffsnap` to evaluate a dataset, the system scheduler must run the binary the minute that matches the dataset's configured interval_minutes.
 If not, the snapshot window is missed entirely.
 The system scheduler interval must divide evenly into your smallest dataset interval_minutes.

-If your system schedule for diffsnap is 20 and your interval_minutes is 15 you'll only get one snapshot per hour instead of the intended 4.
+If your system schedule for `diffsnap` is 20 and your interval_minutes is 15 you'll only get one snapshot per hour instead of the intended 4.
-If your system schedule for diffsnap is 10 and your interval_minutes is 5 you'll only get a snapshot every 10 minutes.
+If your system schedule for `diffsnap` is 10 and your interval_minutes is 5 you'll only get a snapshot every 10 minutes instead of every 5.
 The easiest way to avoid these issues is to set the system schedule to run every minute.

-The examples below schedule diffsnap to run as root.
+The examples below schedule `diffsnap` to run as root.
 You can authorize an unprivileged user to execute zfs snapshot and zfs destroy commands using zfs allow.
 This permits the use of a user crontab or a non-root systemd timer, but it also requires manually adjusting filesystem permissions for the configuration and log files.
 These implementation steps are outside the scope of this document.

 FreeBSD Crontab Configuration (/etc/cron.d/diffsnap)